Emeraude/Magic-Models/README.md

 db.query(query, function(errors, rows, infos) {
 	// errors is an array of strings, or null
 	// rows is an array of rows, or undefined if an error occured
-	// infos is an array of informations, as the affected rows and the query executed, or undefined if an error occured });
+	// infos is an array containing the following informations:
+	// insertId, affectedRows, numRows, query
+});
 ```